parhelia512/APKToolGUI/README.md

 Use Visual Studio 2019 and above.
 NET Framework 4.8 SDK is required

+# Contributing

+Contributions are welcome!
+Please ensure you:
+- Submit pull requests with clear, detailed descriptions.
+- Open an issue to discuss significant changes before implementing them.
+- Do not submit pull requests for bypass or protection features.

 # Credits
 - AndnixSH
 - INF1NUM (Original author of [APKToolGUI](https://github.com/INF1NUM/APKToolGUI))